 The shipping industry has been an important contributor to the United Kingdom's island-nation economy for centuries.
-In 2020, the United Kingdom was ranked 11th with regard to ownership of world fleet.2 In economic terms, shipping accounts for 95 per cent of exports and imports and is reported to help support £37.4 billion in gross value added each year in the United Kingdom.
-The wider maritime sector also contributes approximately £14.5 billion and 185,000 jobs to the UK economy every year.3 According to the most recent statistics available, total port freight traffic through the UK's major ports between October and December 2020 was 428.2 million tonnes.4
+In 2022, the United Kingdom was ranked 10th in ownership of world fleet.
+In economic terms, shipping accounts for 95 per cent of UK exports and imports.
+The wider maritime sector contributes approximately £10 billion and 240,000 jobs to the UK economy every year.
+According to the most recent statistics available, total port freight traffic through the United Kingdom's major ports in 2022 was 448.6 million tonnes, which represents an increase of 3 per cent compared with the previous year.
+In 2022, the UK Ship Register was ranked within the top 20 flag states in the Paris MOU's White List league table.